yosymfony/toml/Informal-TOML-part-specifications.md

 TOM04 needs more test examples that are useful for software conformance testing
 -----
 In so many ways, the sets of "valid" and "invalid" test examples to run through TOML parsers, and their documented output structures, in whatever language, are the real TOM04 specification, as is for XML and other data formatting specifications.
 Having reference test documents and reference implementations that are able to read them do strongly indicate that the specification is reasonably self-consistant.
 The actual TOM04 github site hasn't got that many full document examples.
 Where they exist, as in the tricky AOT - table example below, there isn't even a comment to say 'valid' or 'invalid'.
-Perhaps the comments, as many bits of TOML documents and example fragments are in the ReadMe document, which are described clearly, even as they set up some collective puzzles.
+Their is some collective wisdom amoung the many bits of TOML descriptions and example fragments in sepecification, which is a README.md document, even as they set up these collective puzzles.

 Arrays, Tables, Key-values, and Array of Tables.